 Unlike sportsbooks, sports prediction market sites are financial derivatives that involve trading event contracts.
 Every sports prediction site featured in this article complies with US financial laws, and the CFTC is the primary regulator overseeing trading activities on these sites.

 Our top sports prediction sites have a minimum age requirement of 18.
-Also, at the time of writing, these sites are legal in all US states.
+Also, at the time of writing, these sites are legal in most US states.
 However, we discovered that some states aren’t allowed to purchase sports event contracts on some sites.

 Another important factor to consider during your selection phase is market coverage.
 Generally, sports prediction sites don’t offer as wide a selection as regular sportsbooks.
 However, go for sites that feature top sports such as football, hockey, soccer, basketball, and baseball.
 The featured sites of this page have sports from these categories.